 The most popular example of this trigger is the automated birthday email.
 With this email automation, our software checks for a day and month match in the birthday field and then activates the birthday workflow.
-Here’s how to set one up yourself.
+Check out our article on how to set an automated birthday email yourself.

-This trigger is ideal for one-off emails that need to be sent on a specific subscriber’s date, like a reminder for membership renewal or a post-purchase follow-up.
+This trigger is ideal for one-off emails that need to be sent on a specific subscriber’s date, like a reminder for membership reactivation or a post-purchase follow-up.